What’s Homocysteine and Why Should I Care?

 Did you know that the whole intestinal lining turns over every three to five days?
 Any tissue that reproduces quickly requires a lot of folic acid.
 Researchers have found lower folate levels in the colons of people who’ve had precancerous polyps.

-Did you get enough Folic Acid?
+Do you get enough folic acid?

 The average American gets only 285 micrograms a day – far short of the 400 mcg many experts recommend.
 If you’re anything like the on-the-go “average American,” you may very well be marginal yourself.
 Folic acid (also referred to as “folate”), is easily found in green vegetables, legumes like lentils, pinto, navy, black-eyed peas and garbanzo beans, wheat germ, oranges and orange juice, fortified cereals, and of course, vitamin supplements.

 - Eat beans four times per week (if not daily).
 This has twice as many health benefits if it replaces meat.
 Think this is hard?
 Think again … Monday lunch: navy bean or lentil soup.
 Wednesday salad bar: black beans.
 Friday snack: Hummus and veggies.
 Saturday: bean burritos, chili, or baked beans.
 See?

 - Double up on your dark greens, both cooked and raw.
 Start with a bigger bowl, and go for spinach, kale and arugula.
 Also add greens to soups, spaghetti sauce and stir-fry.

 - Choose broccoli several times per week.

 - Store a jar of wheat germ next to your milk.
 Sprinkle on your cereal or yogurt.